Culturally-Nuanced Story Generation for Reasoning in Low-Resource Languages: The Case of Javanese and Sundanese: Topic and Story-Writing Guidelines

-As part of the Javanese and Sundanese Cloze Project, a total of 300 stories must be created.
+We create a total of 300 native-authored stories as part of the Javanese and Sundanese Cloze Project.
 These stories are evenly distributed across 12 predefined topic categories, with 25 stories per topic.
 Each story must reflect traditional Javanese and Sundanese values and customs, with attention to detail and coherence in the narrative.
-The topic categories and their subcategories are as follows:
+The topic categories and their subcategories follows IndoCulture \cite{koto-etal-2024-indoculture}.
+Each story must consist of 4 sentences and two endings: one correct and one incorrect.
+Ensure that all stories adhere to the topics and categories outlined in the taxonomy and reflect traditional values and cultural relevance.